mkdocs/mkdocs/docs/user-guide/configuration.md

 properly linked when opening pages directly from the file system, because it creates links that point directly to the target *file* rather than the target *directory*.
-In fact, this setting **must be** `false` if [site_url](#site_url) is set to an emtpy string.
+In fact, this setting **must be** `false` if [site_url](#site_url) is set to an empty string.

 **default**: `true`